Carnival in Tenerife 2025

 DSC01518

-Just imagine a delicate woman dragging behind her an elegantly decorated huge trailer made of feathers, rhinestones, and colorful ribbons.
+Just imagine how a fragile woman drags behind her an elegantly decorated huge trailer made of feathers, rhinestones, and colorful ribbons.
 At the contest, they do all this by themselves without helpers.
-But today at the carnival, they were simply loaded along with their dresses into truck beds and driven around to the delight of the public.
+But today at the carnival, they were simply loaded along with their dresses into the back of trucks and driven around to the delight of the public.

 DSC01443

-There’s also a contest among children.
-Take a look at the child queen of the carnival.
+There’s also a competition among children.
+Look at the child queen of the carnival.
 Lena didn’t immediately recognize her as a girl.
-She says she looks about 30 years old…
+She says she looks about 30…

 DSC01113

 The first carnival procession is called Cabalgata Anunciadora.
-For more than four hours, a procession moves through the streets of the island’s capital, announcing the opening of the main celebrations.
+For more than four hours, a procession announcing the opening of the main celebrations walks through the streets of the island’s capital.
 After this, a series of performances, parades, and contests begins.

 DSC01383